Daewoo Tosca

 The Daewoo Tosca is a mid-size car designed by Daewoo in South Korea and marketed by Chevrolet as the Chevrolet Epica and Chevrolet Tosca, while Holden marketed it as the Holden Epica.
 Codenamed V250, it replaces the Daewoo Magnus and its derivatives.
 The Chevrolet Epica was officially launched in Europe at the 2006 Geneva Motor Show.
-The Tosca is noteworthy in that it is available with transversely-mounted straight-six engines.
+The Tosca is noteworthy in that it was available with transversely-mounted straight-six engines.
 Contrary to the preceding models (V100 Leganza and V200 Magnus), which were styled by Giugiaro, the V250 was designed entirely in-house.

 Due to the Daewoo brand being renamed as Chevrolet for South Korea, the Daewoo Tosca ended production in early 2011 in South Korea.
 Production in China started in March 2007 and ended in 2014.
 Tosca was replaced by the Chevrolet Malibu which entered production in South Korea for the first time.

 Name

 GM Daewoo's official press releases says that Tosca is an acronym for "Tomorrow Should Come Always".
 "Tosca" is also a popular opera by Giacomo Puccini.
 The "Chevrolet Epica" name was previously used on V200 Daewoo Magnus models sold in Canada, Latin America, China, Europe, Arabia and Micronesia.
 Since April 2007, the Tosca has been marketed as the Holden Epica for the Australian and New Zealand markets, replacing the Holden Vectra sourced from Opel in Germany.
 Holden dropped the Epica in 2011 due to weak sales.
 It is also manufactured and sold in Kazakhstan as Chevrolet Epica since June 2007.
 Models in Iceland are badged "Chevrolet Tosca".